-The TFCA is a mechanism to encourage public-private partnerships for conservation in the participating countries.
-Moreover, the program leverages co-financing contributions by conservation NGOs in the USA and in some of the TFCA’s recipient countries.
+The TFCCA is a mechanism to encourage public-private partnerships for conservation in the participating countries.
+Moreover, the program leverages co-financing contributions by conservation NGOs in the USA and in some of the TFCCA’s recipient countries.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

-Tropical Forest Conservation.
-The TFCA helps fund the establishment and management of protected areas; practices for land and ecosystem management; actions for biodiversity conservation; ethno-botanical research; scientific and technical conservation training; and community enterprises based on forests and forest products.
+Tropical Forest and Coral Reef Conservation.
+The TFCCA helps fund the establishment and management of protected areas; practices for land and ecosystem management; actions for biodiversity conservation; ethno-botanical research; scientific and technical conservation training; and community enterprises based on forests and forest products.

-To be eligible for participation in the TFCA, a developing country must have tropical forests; owe the U.S. Government qualifying debt; and meet certain political and economic criteria.
+To be eligible for participation in the TFCCA, a developing country must have tropical forests; owe the U.S. Government qualifying debt; and meet certain political and economic criteria.

 About the Secretariat

 Geographical Distribution of Grant Activities in Developing Countries

-Note: To date, the following countries have signed agreements with the TFCA — Bangladesh, Belize, Botswana, Brazil, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, Paraguay, Peru, and Philippines.
+Note: To date, the following countries have signed agreements with the TFCCA — Bangladesh, Belize, Botswana, Brazil, Colombia, Costa Rica, El Salvador, Guatemala, Indonesia, Jamaica, Panama, Paraguay, Peru, and the Philippines.

-The TFCA is coordinated among the U.S. Department of the Treasury, the U.S. Department of State, and the U.S. Agency for International Development (USAID).
+The TFCCA is coordinated among the U.S. Department of the Treasury, the U.S. Department of State, and the U.S. Agency for International Development (USAID).

-The TFCA has helped stimulate the establishment of new grant-making organizations, or strengthen existing ones, in the countries where it operates.
+The TFCCA has helped stimulate the establishment of new grant-making organizations, or strengthen existing ones, in the countries where it operates.
 They include the following: